Art by Ryan Cooper

 As an adult, I have traveled and sought further exploration of art to view masterworks from all periods and cultures and drawn inspiration from the incredible breadth of human expression.
 I have found influence from sculpture, textiles, artifacts and artworks from many diverse societies and movements including pre-biblical Egypt, dynastic China and shogunate Japan, the kingdom of Mali, and Russian modernism, Bauhaus and architectural brutalism.
 I feel privileged to have had the opportunity to visit some of the worlds treasured collections to view works from masters such as El Greco and Rembrandt, and to appreciate stunning displays of the impressionists: Monet's lily pads, Van Gogh's bucolic countrysides, and the sculptural masterpieces of Degas, Rodin and others, up close.

-In my own style I have tried to draw from all these genres and influences, aiming to incorporate the conceptual space and tonality of impressionism, flow and movement of expressionism, and the formalism and literality of classic period art, with it's emphasis on anatomical accuracy, visual depth, and dramatic composition and layout.
-It is also impossible to deny the influence of modern era art including comic and graphic / commercial art from the comics and graphic novels of such illustrators as Moebius, Frank Miller, Todd McFarlane, Rob Liefeld, and Sam Kieth, and the typesetting, contrast, line and movement of movie and rock'n'roll show posters & handbills.
+In my own style I have tried to draw from all these genres and influences, aiming to incorporate the conceptual space and tonality of impressionism, flow and movement of abstract expressionism, and the formalism and literality of classic period art, with emphasis on anatomical accuracy, visual depth, and dramatic composition and layout.
+It is impossible to deny the influence of modern commercial & comic art on my stylistic sensibilities, including the graphic novels of such illustrators as Moebius, Frank Miller, Todd McFarlane, Rob Liefeld, and Sam Kieth, and the typesetting, contrast, line and movement from movie posters, album covers and rock'n'roll show posters & handbills.

 Jeep at Lone Tree